cvc5/ethos/user_manual.md

 Furthermore, note that a binder also may accept an explicit term as its first argument.
 In the above example, `Q4` has `(@cons x)` as its first argument, where `x` was explicitly declared as a variable.
-This means that `Q4` is also syntactically equivalent to the definition of `Q1` and `Q2`, again assuming that `--binder-fresh` is not enabled.
+This means that the definition of `Q4` is also syntactically equivalent to the definition of `Q1` and `Q2`, again assuming that `--binder-fresh` is not enabled.

 ## Literal types